Skip to main content

-The Women Entrepreneurs Finance Initiative (We-Fi) supports women entrepreneurs by scaling up access to financial products and services, building capacity, expanding networks, offering mentors, and providing opportunities to link with domestic and global markets.
+The Women Entrepreneurs Finance Initiative (We-Fi) supports women entrepreneurs as engines of job creation, helping them grow businesses that employ others and strengthen communities.
+We-Fi scales up access to financial products and services, builds capacity, expands networks, offers mentorship, and provides opportunities to connect with domestic and global markets..
 Learn more about our Case for Investing in Women Entrepreneurs.

 TOTAL ALLOCATION